• This section is for roleplays only.

 Another man, who’d been gorging himself on a steak and eggs, shrugged.
 “Not many, but there’s a couple at least.
 Hence the selected crew for this op.”

-The fidgeting man seemed displeased by the answer, but was soon distracted by a holoprojection that was presenting on the Avian Expedition’s launch.
-It was a rather remarkable feat, flying into Megalomorchen as they were.
-Admittedly, he did feel somewhat humbled by it.
+The fidgeting man seemed displeased by the answer, but was soon distracted by a holoprojection that was presenting an interview with the sole survivor from the Avian Expedition.
+It had been a rather remarkable feat, flying into Megalomorchen and the great beyond.
+He had actually watched the original launch live, and admittedly, had felt somewhat humbled by it.

 A hand fell on his shoulder by the steak-and-eggs eating man.
 “You need to relax.
 The Neraeans are running out of resources and manpower.
 They’ve been pulling back from the asteroids like they’re about to totally abandon them, and their comms tech is about as useful as smoke signals in space.
 No one is going to ever know what happened.
 And the shareholders?
 They just want this over with.”

 The golfer yawned as he picked up a piece of toast and took a few bites.
 “It’s a disease, Neraeis is full of them.
 Or a virus?
 Whatever, doesn’t matter.
-No one will be surprised.
+PR already has statements and some 'research' on an 'accident' ready to go.
+No one in the universe will be surprised.
 Besides, they’ve had this coming for 300 years.”

 The smoker clapped his hands and cheered.
 “Here here!
 They should have shoved off long ago, gone and homesteaded some barren moon or something.”